azamb/palindrome/README.md

 # Palindrome API

 ## Introduction
 This document is meant to give you a high level overview of the palindrome application.
 Please look at the table of contents for more details.
+You can access the app's documentation and api here: http://palindrome.elasticbeanstalk.com/

 ## High-level Architecture
 This section is meant to give you an overview of how this application is implemented.
 Below you will find the app's file structure along with a table describing its main components.